-It finally feels like spring out there, and if you’re craving an escape from the busy city, we’d highly recommend checking out Dufferin Islands Nature Area.
+It finally feels like summer out there, and if you’re craving an escape from the busy city, we’d highly recommend checking out Dufferin Islands Nature Area.

 This hidden gem nature park is located just 90 minutes outside of the city in the heart of Niagara Falls.